tkohlmeier/protractor-beautiful-reporter/README.md

 ### Customize default column settings
   If you do not want to show all columns by default you can modify the default choice via `columnSettings:` option:

-  For example: We only show the time column by default
+  For example: We only want the time column by default
   ```javascript
   new HtmlReporter({
      baseDirectory: 'tmp/screenshots'